colibris-framework/colibris/README.md

 ###### `TASKQUEUE`

-Configures the backgound tasks backend.
+Configures the background tasks backend.
 Should be defined as a dictionary with at least one entry, `backend`, representing the python path to the backend class.
 The rest of the entries are passed as arguments to the constructor.